robinrendle/robinrendle.com/_posts/2014-09-10-resources-for-learning-how-to-javascript.md

 title: Resources for learning how to JavaScript
 date: 2014-09-10 07:20:00 -07:00
 tags:
-- javascript
-- html
-- css
-- design patterns
-- object oriented design
+  - web design
+extract:
-extract: In recent weeks I’ve been trying to improve my fledging JavaScript skills, which have always bothered me.
+  In recent weeks I’ve been trying to improve my fledging JavaScript skills, which have always bothered me.
 Sure, for the longest time I’ve been able to hack away in order to get something to work in the browser but parsing all the quirks and eccentricities of the DOM felt entirely beyond me.
 update:
 city: Plymouth
 country: UK
 ---

-In recent weeks I’ve been trying to improve my fledging JavaScript skills, which have *always* bothered me.
+In recent weeks I’ve been trying to improve my fledging JavaScript skills, which have _always_ bothered me.
 Sure, for the longest time I’ve been able to hack away in order to get something to work in the browser but parsing all the quirks and eccentricities of the <abbr title="Document Object Model">DOM</abbr>, <abbr title="Browser Object Model">BOM</abbr> and related <abbr title="Application programming interface">API</abbr>s felt entirely beyond me.
 So now, a couple of weeks later, I thought it might be a nice idea to round up a collection of resources which I found to be particularly helpful along the way.

-***
+---

 ### [#1: The Javascript Book](http://javascriptbook.com/)

 From the people that brought us the excellent [HTML and CSS book](http://www.htmlandcssbook.com/) comes a great resource for folks just starting out with JavaScript.
-However, more than simply *reading* this book from cover to cover I’d recommend that anyone that’s dedicated should write out *every* single line of code from the examples given inside.
+However, more than simply _reading_ this book from cover to cover I’d recommend that anyone that’s dedicated should write out _every_ single line of code from the examples given inside.

 I’ve often made the mistake in the past of reading technical books without examining each line of code and ultimately that’s made me a worse programmer in the long run.
 But now whenever I go through this sort of book I’ll crack open [JSBin](http://jsbin.com/) or [Codepen](http://codepen.io) and get the example actually working in my own browser until I move onto another section.

 ### [#2: A dive into plain JavaScript](http://blog.adtile.me/2014/01/16/a-dive-into-plain-javascript/)

 Next up is an article by [Viljami Salminen](https://twitter.com/viljamis) over on the Adtile blog where he offers a comprehensive intro into plain JavaScript, which is especially useful if you’re more familiar with jQuery.
 The focus of this piece is mostly on the latest additions to the syntax, whilst taking into consideration progressive enhancement too:

 <figure>
 <blockquote>